 And yet, regulated companies continue to dedicate significant resources to extensive validation processes of every system they use- up to and including spreadsheets.
 Michelle Souder, Senior Manager of Quality Systems at Marken (a UPS company), believes that, “Language is very important- particularly in IT.
 And the terms validation and qualification are often used interchangeably when they need to be differentiated.
 Given the high speed at which things change in the tech world, it is challenging to find subject matter experts in these areas that can establish best practices AND speak the language of IT.”

-The advent of Cloud based systems has compounded the problem, since many of the people who are responsible for executing system validations lack expertise with these types of systems.
-And the SOPs that govern the process often rely on the old/traditional approach to validation that isn’t always relevant to newer, validated SaaS platforms like ZenQMS as an example.
+The recent rise of Cloud based systems has compounded the problem, as many of the people who are responsible for executing system validations lack expertise with these types of systems.
+And the SOPs that govern the process often rely on the old/traditional approach to validation that isn’t always relevant to newer, validated SaaS platforms, like ZenQMS for example.

 So how does a company quantify the risk?
 And what is the risk really based on?
 Below are the key takeaways from the QLF meeting in North Carolina that try to get at this question: